Skip to main content

 container.auto_provision.cache_dir

-Overrides the cache directory for provisioned image metadata.
+Overrides the parent directory used for provision build contexts and cached image metadata.

 Complete Example